jdbbdj/eevee/additional.md

 ### We evaluate the performance of an algorithm **_in terms of its input size_**

+ig O Notation is a metric for determining an algorithm's efficiency.
+Put simply, it gives an estimate of how long it takes your code to run on different sets of inputs.
+You can also see it as a way to measure how effectively your code scales as your input size increases.
+This Big O Notation cheat sheet is here to make these concepts easier for you.

+Now, time complexity and space complexity are two specific techniques to measure efficiency.

+A function's time complexity measures how long it takes to execute in terms of computational steps.
+The space complexity of a function measures the amount of memory your code uses.

 **_Time Complexity_** - Amount of timetaken by an algorithm to run, as a function of input size **_Space Complexity_** - Amount of memory taken by an algorithm to run, as a function of input size